tfluhr/test-project/docs/chapters/formatting.md

 -   J.D Salinger's novel *The Catcher in the Rye* and the presentation of the crisis of adolescence

-These examples contain especial characters, specifically quotations, colons and plus signs.
+These examples contain special characters, specifically quotations, colons and plus signs.
 The easiest way of avoiding issues with special characters is by using YAML's [literal block](https://learnxinyminutes.com/docs/yaml/) syntax.
 This syntax uses a pipe character and a new indented block of text to capture a the text with special characters:

 ```yaml
 literal-block: |